awslabs/aws-encryption-sdk-specification/changes/2020-07-06_clarify-streaming-encrypt-decrypt/change.md

 of authenticated and signed data for the decrypt streaming use case.

 The Decrypt operation MUST NOT release any unauthenticated data.

-However, in the case of streaming messages with signatures, any plaintext released by the Decrypt operation MUST NOT be considered signed data until the operation completes and succeeds.
+In the case of streaming messages with signatures, any plaintext released by the Decrypt operation MUST NOT be considered signed data until the operation completes and succeeds.